47ng/fastify-micro/README.md

 application.
 4xx errors are considered "handled" errors and will not be reported.

-You can manually report an error:
+You can manually report an error, at the server or request level:

 ```ts
 // Anywhere you have access to the server object: